0xb0bb/pwndra/README.md

 can change the shortcut by editing the line that contains the comment with `keybinding` in it at the top of the script.

+### Goto Main

+One annoying difference between Ghidra and IDA is that Ghidra makes no attempt to jump to `main()` (or the entry point) when you load a binary.
+The `UtilitiesGotoMain.py` script aims to correct that.
+Run it directly or if integrated with `In Tool` then hit `ctrl`+`m` and it will attempt to dynamically find `main()` and move focus to that function.

+If there is no `main()` function detected, it will jump to the entry function.
+If you run on a stripped binary then it will rename the `main` function for you.

 ---

 ## Installation